matrix-org/matrix.org/content/blog/2023/06/2023-06-20-membership-program.md

 ecosystem.
 Well the day has come: the Foundation is now able to formally accept members!

 So what is a member of the Matrix.org Foundation?
-It’s an organisation or individual who financially supports the Foundation by paying a yearly membership fee, and in return gets some influence in driving the direction of Matrix and the Foundation’s activities.
+It's an organisation or individual who financially supports the Foundation by paying a yearly membership fee, and in return gets some influence in driving the direction of Matrix and the Foundation's activities.

 The key has been to create a balanced governance model, to make sure the Foundation stays aligned with the [Matrix manifesto](https://matrix.org/about/#matrix-manifesto).
-For this we’ve created a [Governing Board](https://matrix.org/membership/) to set the direction of the Foundation whilst the membership fees will fuel our efforts to get us there.
+For this we've created a [Governing Board](https://matrix.org/membership/) to set the direction of the Foundation whilst the membership fees will fuel our efforts to get us there.